Back to Louisiana

 Historical statue or monument

-A statue, memorial, marker, or commemorative structure owned by a public entity on public property for historical purposes.
+A statue, memorial, marker, or commemorative structure owned by a public entity and located on public property for historical purposes.

 Public entity

-The state of Louisiana and any political subdivision including agencies, boards, or commissions thereof.
+The state of Louisiana or any political subdivision including agencies, boards, or commissions thereof.

 Limits and Unknowns

-• Does not specify what happens to statues removed before August 1, 2006.
+• Does not specify what happens to statues and monuments removed before August 1, 2006.

-• Does not address the cost implications for transferring and maintaining these historical items in state parks.
+• Does not address the financial implications for public entities transferring these items.

 • The bill does not go into effect until it is signed by the governor.